Is this chart lying to me? Automating the detection of misleading visualizations: Experiments

 \subsection{Results}

-We structure the results analysis in two parts.
-Table~\ref{tab:results_MLLM_misviz} presents a breakdown of zero-shot MLLM performance on the full test set of Misviz.
-In contrast, Table~\ref{tab:results_all_models} compares the performance of all models on (1) the full test set of Misviz-synth, and (2) the subset of Misviz test instances that only include bar, line, or pie charts.
-This restriction ensures a fairer comparison with the linter and the fine-tuned classifiers, which only cover two and three of these chart types, respectively.
+Table~\ref{tab:results_all_models} compares the performance of all models on the test sets of Misviz-synth and Misviz.

-We organize our insights around the following RQs. \textbf{RQ1}: Which type of model performs best on real-world or synthetic instances? \textbf{RQ2}: Can models trained on synthetic instances generalize to real-world cases? \textbf{RQ3}: Can models fine-tuned for axis extraction on synthetic instances generalize to real-world cases?
+We organize our insights around the following RQs. \textbf{RQ1}: Which type of model performs best on real-world or synthetic instances? \textbf{RQ2}: Can detection models trained on synthetic instances generalize to real-world cases? \textbf{RQ3}: Can axis extraction models trained on synthetic instances generalize to real-world cases?

-Table~\ref{tab:results_MLLM_misviz} shows substantial performance differences across MLLMs, with GPT models achieving the best scores, in particular for EM and PM.
+There are substantial performance differences across MLLMs, with GPT models achieving the best scores on both datasets, in particular for EM and PM.
 We attribute this to their strong OCR capabilities.
+For the Qwen2.5-VL family, performance improves with model scale.
+In particular, the largest version, 72B, is required to achieve EM scores above 11\%.
+For the InternVL3 family, the best model size depends on the dataset: 38B for Misviz, 78B for Misviz-synth.

-Table~\ref{tab:results_all_models} shows that MLLMs outperform linters and fine-tuned classifiers on real-world visualizations.
-However, this is not the case for Misviz-synth, where they are clearly outperformed by the linter and the classifiers in terms of F1 and EM.
-We attribute this to two factors: (1) Misviz-synth instances often contain many axis ticks, making the detailed extraction of axis metadata very important, and (2) the axis extractor and classifiers benefit from being trained on synthetic visualizations.
+MLLMs outperform linters and image-axis classifiers on the real-world visualizations of Misviz.
+This trend does not hold for Misviz-synth, where MLLMs are outperformed in both F1 and EM.
+We attribute this to two main factors.
+First, Misviz-synth instances often contain many axis ticks, making extracted axis metadata a particularly informative feature for misleader detection.
+Second, the axis extractor and image-axis classifiers directly benefit from being trained on the Misviz-synth train set, resulting in stronger in-domain performance.

-The linter with ground truth axis metadata achieves high precision on Misviz-synth, showing the usefulness of axis metadata for misleader detection.
+The linter with ground-truth axis metadata achieves high precision on Misviz-synth, demonstrating the usefulness of axis metadata for misleader detection and the precision guarantees offered by a rule-based system.
 However, the linter only covers six misleaders, negatively affecting recall and EM.
-Using predicted axis metadata instead of ground truth axis metadata has only a small negative effect on Misviz-synth, indicating that the fine-tuned DePlot reliably extracts axis information from Matplotlib-generated charts.
-However, on Misviz, the EM and PM are very low.
-This is because DePlot fails to generalize to real-world visualizations.
+Using predicted axis metadata rather than ground truth metadata has only a small negative effect on all metrics for Misviz-synth, with F1 and EM scores remaining above those of the best MLLMs.
+This indicates that the fine-tuned DePlot model reliably extracts axis information from Matplotlib-generated charts.
+However, on Misviz, the EM and PM are very low, dropping by around 40 points compared to Misviz-synth.
+This shows that DePlot fails to generalize to real-world visualizations because the diversity of axis designs in the Misviz-synth training instances is lower.